 With the approximately 6-hour pass hike from Maloja over the Lunghin Pass to Casaccia in the Bergell, you are choosing one of the most fascinating mountain routes in the Alps.
 The sight of wild scree and rubbled slopes will give you goosebumps, while the idyllic mountain streams and meadows will bring a smile to your face.
 At the top of the pass there is another special feature to marvel at, for there you will find the only triple watershed in Europe: To the Black Sea via the Inn and the Danube the water flows towards the east; to the northwest it flows into the Julia, the Rhine, and finally into the North Sea; and the third arm stretches towards the southwest, first as the Maira into Lake Como, then via the Po into the Mediterranean.

-For ambitious hikers, the approximately 5-hour tour from Madulain via the Chamanna d'Es-cha to La Punt is also an option.
-The steep ascent first leads through the forest and across lush alpine pastures to the alp Es-cha Dadour, and then the path leads into the Val Müra and up to the Chamanna d'Es-cha.
-Once at the top, the view over the Engadin is enchanting, as the hut sits like a balcony above the high valley, flanked by the mighty Piz Kesch in the back.
+For ambitious hikers, the approximately 6-hour tour from Madulain via the Chamanna d'Es-cha to Madulain is also an option.
+The steep ascent first leads through the forest and across lush alpine pastures to Alp Es-cha Dadour, before the trail leads into Val Müra and up to Chamanna d'Es-cha.
+Once at the top, the view over the Engadine is enchanting, as the hut lies like a balcony above the high valley, flanked by the mighty Piz Kesch in the back.

-Whichever route you choose, you should definitely have a head for heights and be sure-footed as you will leave the red and white marked paths and enter high alpine territory.
+Whichever route you choose, you should definitely have a head for heights and be sure-footed as soon as you leave the red and white marked paths and enter high alpine territory.